 Milk is used by all the saints and temples.
 It is not considered non-vegetarian.
 The vegan concept is unknown to ancient Indians.
 But Hindus make sure that only spare milk is used by the people after calves feeding.
 In western countries, they don’t do it, but kill the cows for beef.

 Mahabharata has many stories that illustrate the glories of fasting.
-A seer by name Mudkalar used to eat only on full moon day and new moon day.
+A seer by the name of Mudkalar used to eat only on full moon day and new moon day.
 His family members also followed him.
-A guest came to them every time they were about to break fasting.
+A guest came to them every time they were about to breakfasting.
 But Mudkalar never hesitated to entertain him by giving their food.
 When it happened for the fifth time, the guest revealed his real form and blessed them.
 He was God of Dharma himself.
 Many folk tales also explain the merits of fasting and inspire everyone.
 Hindu Women are keener observing fasting than men.
 Hindus have hundreds of types of fasting.

-Famous Tamil speaker Krupananda Variar observed fasting on Shasti (the sixth day from a full moon) and Kartikai star day every month.
+Famous Tamil speaker Krupananda Variar observed fasting on Shashti (the sixth day from a full moon) and Kartika star day every month.
 He took either milk during the day or only one meal.